Affiliate links on Android Authority may earn us a commission. Learn more.

 Lost Mode also stops anyone from taking an AirTag and pairing it with their own phone.
 You’ll get a notification when someone finds your item.

 Read more: The best Apple AirTag alternatives

 First, press down on the AirTag battery cover, Apple logo upward, and rotate counterclockwise until the cover stops rotating.
-Remove the cover and the CR2032 lithium 3V battery.
+Remove the cover and the CR2032 coin battery.
 Insert a new identical battery, positive side up.
 It will beep, indicating the battery is in properly.
 Replace the cover and rotate it clockwise until it stops.